robfatland/serverless/azure/tutorial.md

 [*section 4*](#4-switching-to-visual-studio-code).

-**A note on 'Development System'**: Your Development System is a computer + OS where you develop code for deployment to Azure Functions.
+**A note on 'Development System'**: Your Development System is a computer including its operating system;
+where you develop code for deployment to Azure Functions.
 It may be your laptop; it may be a Docker container; it may be a cloud VM; it may be a large pile of coconuts.
 Whatever it is you will need this Development System to follow along on this walkthrough.
-In parts 4 and 5 we describe what you will need to install there; so before getting started you may wish to go through that to be prepared.
+In parts 4 and 5 we describe what you will need to install there; so please go through that in preparation.